ammdias/finctrl/MANUAL.md

     $ finctrl --source test-1.txt

-The `--source` (or just `-s`) option of the Finance Control program tells it to open the program, execute the commands in the file and finally quit the program.
+The `--source` (or just `-s`) option of the Finance Control program tells it to open the program, execute the commands in the file and finally quit the program (check if the `bank.csv` file was created and that it is correct).
-Check if the `bank.csv` file was created and that it is correct.

 Of course, you could get the same effect redirecting the program's input stream to the file, if your operating system supports it:

     $ finctrl < test-1.txt